mccanne/sharkfest/README.md

 ## Zed in the App

-## threat intel join example / workflow
+## threat intel join example / workflow to illustate lake/app connection

 ## join on "this" example...?